BlackBerry Limited: 2015–present: software transition

+In October 2023, the company announced that it would spin off its IoT business unit and hold an initial public offering for it in the next year.

+Acquisitions

-During this time, BlackBerry also expanded its software and services offerings with several key acquisitions.
+During this time, BlackBerry also expanded its software and services offerings with several acquisitions.
 These included file security firm WatchDox, crisis communications leader AtHoc, and rival EMM vendor Good Technology.
 The products offered by these firms were gradually re-branded and integrated into BlackBerry's own portfolio.

-Trefis, an analyst team and Forbes contributor, called Good "a nice strategic fit for BlackBerry's software business", noting that the acquisition would "help improve BlackBerry's cross-platform EMM support and bring in a relatively large and diverse customer base, while also helping drive incremental revenue growth".
-It also noted that the acquisition – the largest in BlackBerry's history – indicated the company's commitment to a software-focused turnaround plan.
-It remained ambivalent about the company's outlook overall.

-In January 2016, Chen stated that BlackBerry did not plan on developing any new devices running BlackBerry 10 and that the company would release two new Android devices at most during 2016.
 BlackBerry also announced the release of the Good Secure EMM Suites, consolidating WatchDox and Good Technology's products into several tiered offerings alongside its existing software.

 Hardware licensing partnerships

-BlackBerry announced the DTEK50, a mid-range Android smartphone, on July 26, 2016.
-Unlike the Priv, the DTEK50 was a re-branded version of an existing smartphone, the Alcatel Idol 4 as manufactured by TCL Corporation, one of the company's hardware partners.
-It was to be the second-last phone ever developed in-house at BlackBerry, followed by the DTEK60 in October 2016 - on September 28, 2016, BlackBerry announced that it would cease in-house hardware development to focus on software, delegating development, design, and manufacturing of its devices to third-party partners.
+BlackBerry announced the DTeK50, a mid-range Android smartphone, on July 26, 2016.
+Unlike the Priv, the DTek50 was a re-branded version of an existing smartphone, the Alcatel Idol 4 as manufactured by TCL Corporation, one of the company's hardware partners.
+It was to be the second-last phone ever developed in-house at BlackBerry, followed by the DTek60 in October 2016 – on September 28, 2016, BlackBerry announced that it would cease in-house hardware development to focus on software, delegating development, design, and manufacturing of its devices to third-party partners.

 The first of these partners was BB Merah Putih, a joint venture in Indonesia.
 Chen stated that the company was "no longer just about the smartphone, but the smart in the phone".
 On December 15, 2016, BlackBerry announced that it had reached a long-term deal with TCL to continue producing BlackBerry-branded smartphones for sale outside of Bangladesh, India, Indonesia, Nepal, and Sri Lanka.
 This partnership was followed by an agreement with Optiemus Infracom on February 6, 2017, to produce devices throughout India and neighbouring markets including Sri Lanka, Nepal, and Bangladesh.

-Since the partnerships were announced, TCL has released the BlackBerry KeyONE and BB Merah Putih has released the BlackBerry Aurora.
+Since the partnerships were announced, TCL released the BlackBerry KeyOne and BB Merah Putih released the BlackBerry Aurora.

 Cybersecurity consulting

 In February 2016, BlackBerry acquired UK-based cybersecurity firm Encription, with the intention of branching out into the security consulting business.
-It later released BlackBerry SHIELD, an IT risk assessment program for its corporate clients.
-In April 2017, BlackBerry's cybersecurity division partnered with Allied World Assurance Company Holdings, a global insurance and reinsurance provider.
-This agreement saw BlackBerry's SHIELD self-assessment tool integrated into Allied World's FrameWRX cyber risk management solution.